thierbig/mass_ptc_password_changer/README.md

 `pip install -r requirements.txt`

 ### Run the tool
 * (I expect you guys to use the Graphical interface for this part) Go ahead and find the folder mass_ptc_password_changer on your machine.
 Open it.
 Modify the accounts.txt file and enter all the accounts you want to change password with the format `acc:pass` on each line.

+The tool is currently set to generate easy random passwords.
+To disable this mode just look for the line `randomPw=True` at the top of __init__.py and set it to False if you want to set the same password to all accounts.
+Random passwords generated from this tool are easily readable passwords ready for customers.
+Example : "$Bruno97" .

-Modify the __init__.py file and enter the new password at the top where it says `new_pass=""`.
+If you choose to enter a custom password for all account, modify the __init__.py file and enter the new password at the top where it says `new_pass=""`.
 Just put the new password inside the "".

-Close accounts.txt and __init__.py and make sure to save the modification.
+Make sure  to save all modifications on accounts.txt and __init__.py before closing.

 * Open a new terminal (CTRL+T), enter these lines and follow the console to follow the changes made to PTC accounts.